dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

   potential linters.
 * Then, after a small time of inactivity (200ms by default), run all the linters found in the previous step, concurrently and in the background.
-* Use the *sign gutter* to display problematic lines, like this:
+* Then, parse the output of all of them and use the *sign gutter* to display problematic lines, like this:

 ![vim-ale gutter signs](/pics/vim-ale-gutter.png)

+(Notice the red angle brackets in the column on the left, and the detailed message on the bottom)

 ## Simple customization